Nine Daughters of Ægir and Rán

-In Norse mythology, the goddess Rán and the jötunn Ægir both personify the sea, and together they have nine daughters who personify waves.
+In Norse mythology, the Æsir goddess Rán and the jötunn Ægir both personify the sea, and together they have nine daughters who personify the waves.
 Each daughter's name reflects poetic terms for waves.
 The sisters are attested in the Poetic Edda, compiled in the 13th century from earlier traditional sources; the Prose Edda, composed in the 13th century; and in the poetry of skalds.
 Scholars have theorized that these daughters may be the same figures as the nine mothers of the god Heimdallr.

 Names

 The names of Ægir and Rán's daughters occur commonly in Old Norse sources.
 Lists of their names appear twice in Skáldskaparmál, a section of the Prose Edda (for detail, see Prose Edda section below).

 Attestations

 Poetic Edda

-References to the waves as 'Ægir's daughters' appear in the Poetic Edda.
+References to the waves as "Ægir's daughters" appear in the Poetic Edda.
 The poem Helgakviða Hundingsbana I describes how the hero Helgi's boat crashes through intense seas, in doing so referencing Rán, Ægir, and their daughters as personifications of the sea.
 For example, two sequential stanzas reference the wave daughters: